COVID-19 Vaccination Requirement

 Faculty and staff may request a medical exemption to the COVID-19 vaccination requirement by completing the Disability Accommodation Request for Employees form and submitting the information required.
 Faculty and staff may request a religious exemption by completing the Religious Accommodation form.

-If a medical or religious waiver is granted, the student, faculty or staff member will receive an individualized accommodation with information on the public health measures that they will need to take, including the wearing of masks when around others and participating in frequent asymptomatic COVID-19 testing.Back to Top
+If a medical or religious waiver is granted, the student, faculty or staff member will receive an individualized accommodation with information on the public health measures that they will need to take.Back to Top